Interviewsand Articles

 Leading me over to the other project the city had approved, I found myself looking at a corporate-style sculpture of two large birds.
 Mr. Ferretti pointed to the name plate showing the artist's name and title of the piece.

-"I thought about putting one of those on name plates my piece, but it reminded me of a cemetery.
+"I thought about putting one of those name plates on my piece, but it reminded me of a cemetery.
 I just couldn't do it."

-During the telling of this entire story, which I heard on my first visit to Mr. Ferritti's home, he never once raised his voice, nor did he betray any bitterness.
-It was a story told with a philosophical attitude, although not without its justifiable share of quiet irony.
-Along with much that strikes me as extraordinary in this story, and beyond the visual poetry of work of art itself, this has remained with me as the most remarkable aspect of all.
+In the telling of this entire story, which I heard on my first visit to Mr. Ferritti's home, he never once raised his voice, nor did he betray any bitterness.
+It was recounted with philosophical detachment, although not without a share of quiet irony.

 About the Author